kapoios/My-Fairytale-Patcher/README.md

 A simple, automated tool to patch *Disney Princess: My Fairytale Adventure* to run at modern resolutions (**1080p, 1440p, 4K**) without stretching or visual artifacts.

 This tool functions as a wrapper that can automatically unpack (using **Steamless**) and patch the game's internal code to render strictly at your chosen resolution.
+It has only been tested with the Steam version of the game.

 ![Patcher Screenshot](screenshot.png)